 Malort- The Unofficial Spirit of Chicago

 While Al Capone was busy making his bones in Prohibition era Chicago, a lesser known hustler was starting his own lowkey trek toward Chi-Town legendary status.
 During the dry 1920’s, Carl Jeppson, a Swedish immigrant, circumvented the Volstead Act by peddling his 70-proof home brew door to door with the disclaimer for “medicinal purposes only".
 Jeppson named his hooch “Malort” after the Swedish word for the herbaceous wormwood plant which gives the drink its extremely distinct flavor.
 And by “distinct ” I really mean vile, repulsive, and flat out revolting flavor.
 But don't get me wrong, I’m not saying I don’t like it.
-It's been said that when the Prohibition Unit Police in Chicago (think Eliot Ness) accused Mr. Jeppson of selling alcohol, one sip of the bitter Malort quickly confirmed that no one would willingly consume the swill for recreation.
+It's been said that when the Prohibition Unit Police in Chicago (think Eliot Ness) accused Mr. Jeppson of selling alcohol, but one sip of the bitter Malort quickly confirmed that no one would willingly consume the swill for recreation.

 A forward thinking young entrepreneur George Brode purchased the Malort recipe from